Friday, January 10, 2014

 A Mother's Hunch

-Mother was very fond of her that she couldn't wait any longer to tell me about it the very same day she coincidentally met her at a nearby car service centre they visited to recently.
-I said I didn't want to get to know this young woman I barely know but she said "who knows someday it might work out."
-I hold my ground that I would never dream about mustering up courage to date this some random girl Mother found somewhere down the street.
+Mother was very fond of her.
+She couldn’t wait a moment longer and told me about it the very same day, right after she coincidentally met her at a nearby car service centre.
+I said I didn’t want to get to know this young woman I barely knew, but Mother said, “who knows, someday it might work out.”
+I held my ground, saying I would never dream of mustering up the courage to date some random girl Mother happened to find somewhere down the street.

-Mother pictured her as a petite, fair, polite, demure lass coming from a state up north of Terengganu.
-She shuffled daily between a rental house and her white-collar profession at a nearby general hospital in Dungun.
-Her genuine smile has stolen Mother's soul by the time Mother walked over to the entrance.
-From then on, she seeped through Mother's heart with her impeccable manners as she spoke.
+Mother pictured her as a petite, fair, polite, demure lass from a state north of Terengganu.
+She shuffled daily between a rented house and her white-collar profession at the nearby general hospital in Dungun.
+By the time Mother walked over to the entrance, the girl’s genuine smile had already stolen her soul.
+From then on, she seeped into Mother’s heart with her impeccable manners as she spoke.

-Their encounter had sparked quite a merry conversation leading to some awkward interrogation.
-She blushingly said "no man has ever shown interest to me" as henna painted ornaments on her hand beckoned Mother's curiosity.
-She got that from her role as clamp bride at her cousin's wedding recently.
+Their encounter sparked a merry conversation that drifted into awkward interrogation.
+She blushingly confessed, “no man has ever shown interest in me,” while the henna-painted ornaments on her hands caught Mother’s curiosity.
+She explained that they were from her role as a bridesmaid (pengapit pengantin) at her cousin’s wedding recently.

-"You can befriend my son!"
-Mother spouted the unthinkable.
-Well, that was what Mother told me.
+“You can befriend my son!”
+Mother blurted the unthinkable—or so she told me afterwards.

-"Jange lah gitu, malu lah sayo..." she said, demurely in her thick Kelantanese accent.
-I feel embarrased of myself.
+“Jange lah gitu, malu lah sayo…” she replied, demurely, in her thick Kelantanese accent.
+I felt embarrassed on my own behalf.

-"He too has no special friend," Mother told her about my life.
+“He too has no special friend,” Mother said of my life.
 Almost true.
-"Just like you, he's just got himself a job."
-Nope, not true.
-I have been sitting behind desk for two years now whereas she was just six months.
-Mother told me that she told her later that I just got a job after graduating from a local university and she responded, "malu lah sayo..." and "sayo blaja setakak STP jah..."
-A self esteem-issue probably: I am an university graduate and she was a village damsel who had just finished high-school.
-Mother said it's alright with that.
-Neither of us in the family sees oneself from such worldly perspectives.
+“Just like you, he’s just got himself a job.”
+Nope, not true—I had already been sitting behind a desk for two years, while she had only been working six months.
+Mother later admitted she told her that I had just started a job after graduating from a local university.
+The girl replied, “malu lah sayo…” and “sayo blaja setakak STP jah…” Perhaps a self-esteem issue: I was a university graduate, while she was a village damsel who had finished high school.
+Mother said it didn’t matter.
+Neither of us in the family measured people by such worldly yardsticks.

-Mother told me that the girl's mother lives as a single mother Mother also is but Father died whereas hers found separation a better way to true happiness.
+Mother also told me that the girl’s mother, like her, was a single mother.
+But while Father had died, hers had found separation a better path to happiness.
 It happened when she was still small.
-Mother also didn't forget to mention that the girl's car registration number was very similar to mine.
-Such an interesting coincidence.
-She admitted no young woman has ever attracted her but this one named Intan is probably one of a kind.
+Mother even mentioned that the girl’s car registration number was eerily similar to mine—a strange coincidence.
+She admitted no other young woman had ever drawn her interest before, but this one named Intan was different.
 Mother thought she might be the one.
-It was a mother's hunch.
+It was a mother’s hunch.

-Mother told me about this hours later.
-She gave me Intan's phone number.
-She told me to let the heart do the decision.
-I cannot give my word because I was already drawn to someone else before Mother met Intan.
+Hours later, Mother recounted everything to me.
+She even gave me Intan’s phone number, telling me to let my heart decide.
+But I could not give her my word.
+By then, I was already drawn to someone else long before Mother ever met Intan.

 10 comments: